 You may or may not notice other symptoms if your check engine light comes on.
 For example, your car may suffer from reduced performance or the engine might sound unusual.

 In some cases, you simply won’t be able to start your car if the engine light is on..

-On the other hand, your vehicle may appear to be running normally even when this light is illuminated.
-But don’t be lulled into a false sense of security.
+Or your vehicle may appear to be running normally, but don’t be lulled into a false sense of security.

 If your check engine light is flashing, this indicates a serious problem that needs urgent attention.